cnizzardini/cakephp-sakila-plugin/README.md

 ## Installation

-- Add the plugin to your project with `composer require cnizzardini\cakephp-sakila-plugin`
+- Add the plugin to your project with `composer require cnizzardini/cakephp-sakila-plugin`

 - Run the migration and data seeder